MakeSchool-Tutorials/html-portfolio/P12-github/content.md

 <!-- Comment to break actionable boxes. -->

 > [action]
 > Name the repository *your_github_username.github.io*.
-Give it a meaningful description and click the "Create repository" button.
+Give it a meaningful description and click the "Create repository" button. **It's important to use your Github username and add the github.io, otherwise it won't work!**
 >
 > ![Name new repo](./2-name-repo.png "Name new repo")